Bill Bonds: Interviews and talk shows

 During the 1980s and 1990s, Bonds hosted an interview segment on the 5 p.m. news called "Up Front" in which he confronted newsmakers with tough questions.
 One of his frequent targets was longtime Detroit Mayor Coleman Young; their sparring matches were the stuff of local legend (including a fistfight challenge given by Bonds to Young in July 1989).
 The segment was unique in that it would often feature national newsmakers interviewed by Bonds via satellite.
 (A famous incident came in 1991 when Utah Senator Orrin Hatch stormed off set during an especially heated line of questioning by Bonds.)

-In 1991, Bonds participated in the nationally-televised town hall meeting for Democratic presidential candidates Clinton, Jerry Brown and Paul Tsongas.
+In 1991, Bonds participated in the nationally televised town hall meeting for Democratic presidential candidates Bill Clinton, Jerry Brown and Paul Tsongas.

 Bonds joined rival WJBK-TV as host of an 11 p.m. talk show Bonds Tonight on WJBK-TV and also anchored newscasts.
 He returned to WXYZ for several months in 1999 to read editorials, but left to lend his voice to radio and TV commercials, including the Detroit furniture company Gardner-White.

-Commercials, radio work

-Bonds had become the voice of several Detroit-area radio stations, and was paired with one of his partners at WXYZ's anchor desk, Doris Biscoe, to pitch Better Made potato chips.

 Later life and death

-Bonds also had a bit part as a newscaster in a 1970 episode of It Takes a Thief and as himself in cameos in the 1971 film Escape from the Planet of the Apes and the 1987 film RoboCop.
+Bonds married his wife Joanne in 1962.
+They had four children before divorcing in 1986.

 He died at his home in Bloomfield Hills, Michigan, on December 13, 2014, at age 82, from a heart attack.